dszczyt/dotvim/README.markdown

 Some nice extensions to the user interface:

+- Open files super-fast and super-easy with [Command-T][command-t].
+It also switches buffers the same fancy way.
 - Explore files and projects with [NerdTree][nerdtree]
 - Tame wild buffers with a nice buffer list provided by [MiniBufExplorer][minibufexpl]